yanivle/yanivle.github.io/_posts/2007-05-18-constructions-with-a-straight-edge-and-a-compass-part-i.md

 layout: post
 title:  "Constructions with a Straight-Edge and a Compass – Part I"
 date:   2007-05-11 01:00:00
-excerpt: "A proof that the set of constructable numbers with a straight-edge from a set of rational points is a set of rational points."
+excerpt: "A proof that the set of constructable numbers with a straight-edge from a set of rational points is a set of rational points"
 categories: Math
 tags:  Math Proof Geometry Algebra
 image: